 Where Does MCT Oil Come From?

 Coconut oil is usually used to extract MCT oil.
 Coconut oil is used because it is one of the highest natural sources of MCT oil.
 To make a concentrated MCT oil for a supplement, coconut oil is put through a process called fractionation.

 Foods such as avocados, olive oil, and beef tallow all contain MCT oils naturally, but they are not in a concentrated form.

 Is MCT Oil the Same as Coconut Oil?

 While MCT oil is often made from coconut oil, they are not the same.
-Coconut oil also includes LCTs and unsaturated fats.
+Coconut oil includes LCTs and unsaturated fats, while MCT oil doesn't.
 Coconut oil offers its own potential benefits separate from those of concentrated MCT oils.